umd-dslam/SLOG/README.md

 # Getting Started

-The following guide has been tested on Ubuntu 20.04 with GCC 9.3.0 and CMake 3.12.4
+The following guide has been tested on Ubuntu 20.04 with GCC 9.3.0 and CMake 3.12.4.
+Additional docs are in the Wiki.

 ## Build SLOG